wizonesolutions/vagrant-parallels-tools/Readme.md

 It will run automatically right after the box started.
 This is each time the box boots, i.e. `vagrant up` or `vagrant reload`.
 It won't run on `vagrant resume` (or `vagrant up` a suspended box) to save you some time resuming a box.

-You may switch off the middleware by setting the vm's config `vbguest.auto_update` to `false`.
+You may switch off the middleware by setting the vm's config `prltools.auto_update` to `false`.
 This is a per box settings.
 On multi vm environments you need to set that for each vm.

 When *vagrant-parallels-tools* is running it will provide you some logs: